ngvhao172/QuizzUpFlutter/README.md

 User can also play other public topics created by other people.

-User need to use real email to register new account because this app will require user to verifier their email before login.
+User need to use real email to register new account because this app will require user to verify their email before login.

 TEST ACCOUNT: testuserquizup@gmail.com/123456